Mwalungwa/Patience-Wasai-Portfolio/README.md

 # Patience-Wasai-Portfolio
-This is a prefessional portfolio for Patience Wasai
+This is a professional portfolio for Patience Wasai